aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

 The service will provision a Lambda-based CRUD API endpoint and a CodePipeline pipeline to deploy your application code.

 If you are deploying the service in a cross account environment, you need to enter the environment AWS account id(s) in `specs/svc-spec.yaml` `pipeline: environment_account_ids`, for example "111222333444,222333444555".
-This gives environment accounts permission to get the function artifacts from S3 Bucket in the management account.
+This gives environment accounts permissions to get the images from ECR repository in the management account.

 Fill in your CodeStar Connections connection ID and your source code repository details in this command.